Skip to main content

 • Split knowledge into smaller, focused bases

-• Reduce agent instruction length
+• Reduce agent prompt length

 • Remove verbose or redundant content